The Corsair: Summary

+Influence

+The Corsair was adapted for or inspired numerous other works in a variety of genres, although Byron did not live long enough to know about most of them.

+In music, the poem was the basis for the grand opera The Pacha's Bridal (1836), with music by Francis Romer and a libretto by Mark Lemon; the opera Il corsaro (1848) by Giuseppe Verdi; and the ballet Le Corsaire (1856) by Adolphe Adam.
+The poem inspired the overture Le Corsaire (1845) by Hector Berlioz, and in 1908 Edward Elgar composed the song "Deep in My Soul" in 1908 with lines from The Corsair.

-French painter Eugène Delacroix depicted a scene from the work in a watercolor entitled, Episode from The Corsair (1831).
-It shows Gulnare visiting the imprisoned pirate Conrad in his cell.
-Henry Fuseli did a sketch in 1815 entitled "Conrad Rescues Gulnare" based on The Corsair.
+Horace Vernet produced an 1824 painting Conrad the Corsair, now in the Wallace Collection.
+French painter Eugène Delacroix depicted a scene from the work in a watercolor, Episode from The Corsair (1831), which shows Gulnare visiting the imprisoned Conrad in his cell.
+In 1815, Henry Fuseli sketched Conrad Rescues Gulnare.
 Henry Singleton and Richard Corbould also produced paintings based on the work.

 In 1840, American editor and author N. P. Willis named his new periodical The Corsair after Byron's poem.